Seikilos/VersatileFileComparerHost/README.md

 Oh, it is also designed to be executed on servers and to work well in multi-core environments.

+The default package will contain some very basic comparer implementations to learn from or provide some out-of-the-box working experience.

 ## Exit codes
 * **0**: All went ok, no differences reported
 * **1**: There were differences found